pomelo-io/dao-security/README.md

 7. Project/Team approves or disapproves (*how to solve conflict ?*) DAOS' audit work
 8. Funds released to DAOS community based on their contribution efforts.
 9. DAOS releases a final audit report to the public (hosted on IPFS, *with permission?*).

+### Governance systems
+~~Auditors will probably want a say in how the rewards are distributed, how long the audit should take, what's an acceptable submission, etc.~~

+The system should allow for an (*active?*) auditor to raise questions of interest to the community and/or make voting proposals.

+A few possible systems for running the DAO are presented below.

+#### Bipartite system (operators/community)

+The DAO would be run by a set of **operators** that will be tasked to assess and submit audit requests to the community.
+They will also be responsible for evaluating the effort provided by community members on an audit as well as release funds and compile a final report to the public.

+The rest of the DAO community are the auditors participating in the audit bounty.
+Anyone would be able to join the effort.
+A "contribution score" could be used to track members contribution over time (*some privileges?*, *blacklisting some toxic contributors?*).

+#### Tripartite system (operators/judges/community)

+Similar to [Code4rena](#code4rena)'s approach, separating the operational process of running the DAO and judging contests' submissions could allow for a more efficient system.

+\[*WIP to expand further*\]

+### Reward systems

+One of the hardest part of setting up a DAO structure for conducting security audits is the attribution of rewards based on the individual efforts of each community member towards a particular audit.
+In a traditional audit firm, salaries (and potentially bonuses) are what incentivize auditors to perform to the best of their ability.

+With people coming in-and-out of the audit process, from various backgrounds, skill levels and with different abilities to communicate effectively, another system must be put in place.

+*What are we measuring exactly ?*

+#### Self judging

+#### Fully automated judging

+#### External expert judging

+Using well-versed, recognized experts in the auditing field for judging the quality of auditors' submissions is one way of ensuring a fair distribution of rewards.

+#### Hybrid approach

+\[*WIP to expand further*\]

 ### Security aspect